 Philip Burke, Chair, Advancement Committee

-Margaret Busch, Chair of Education/Summer Curtain Call Committee
+Margaret Busch, Co-chair, Education/Curtain Call Committee

 Dr. Dawn F. Lipson